 Yes, you can.
 However, I don‘t recommend any Skechers shoe style for children who wear orthotics.
 Even though some of their shoes are more supportive than others, I believe there are plenty of other better shoe choices for a child who wears orthotics.

 If you have a child that wears orthotics or needs an orthotic to be fitted inside the shoes, there is an article I wrote that describes the best shoes for children who wear orthotics.
 Go to the link below:

 Memory Foam Shoes That Mom Will Love Too!

 Did you know that you can end up saving a lot of money and time by purchasing the kids version of the shoes instead of the adult version of the shoes?
 As long as wear a women’s shoe size 8 1/2 or smaller, you will be able to fit in the kids’ version of the shoes!

 For example, a women’s shoe size 7, translates to a kids’ shoe size 5 1/2.
 I wrote a post where I explain how this shoe size conversion works in more detail.
 Go to the link below:

 Did you know that Skechers make great slip-on shoes for older girls?
 You might be able to fit in these shoes as well.
 Doesn’t mom deserve a pair of memory foam shoes?

 These are great slip-on sneakers that can be worn to any informal place.
-Kids’ tend to love these type of shoes because they are easy to put on and take off, and they are extremely comfortable,
+Kids’ tend to love these type of shoes because they are easy to put on and take off, and they are extremely comfortable.

 All of these shoe styles fit “true to size”, which means that you need to provide your child with a “half a size” longer of the size that they measured at the Brannock device in order to allow for growing room.

-Do your children already own a pair of memory foam sneakers?
+Does your children already own a pair of memory foam sneakers?
 Have you found a particular style that has worked well for their feet?
 Do you own a pair of memory foam sneakers yourself?
 Please share your thoughts in the comments section below so other parents can benefit from your experiences.